shuzhao-li-lab/asari/doc/README.md

 We use `empirical compound` to group degenerate features into a tentative compound/metabolite.
 Mass track is used in asari, to cover full range of retention time, because alignment of m/z values is fixed in an early step.

-## Detailed data processing algorithms step by step
+## Data processing algorithms step by step

 1. Build sample registry; see `workflow.process_project`, `workflow.register_samples`.